Japanese occupation of Attu: Battle of Attu

 Chichagof Harbor under attack during the Allied liberation of Attu.

 Allied forces under General John L. DeWitt took control of the island on 30 May after the remaining Japanese troops conducted a massive banzai charge.
 American forces lost 549 killed and 1,148 wounded, with another 2,100 evacuated because of weather-related injuries.
 During the battle all but 29 men of the Japanese garrison were killed.

 Aftermath

 The occupation ended with an American victory and American forces deemed the half-completed airfield as not ideally situated.
 After building a new airfield, the Americans launched bomber attacks against the Japanese home islands for the remainder of the war.

 Attu village was abandoned after the war, and surviving members of Japanese internment were moved to other islands after the war.
 In 2012, for the 70th anniversary of the occupation, a memorial to Attu village was dedicated at the former site of the town.
+In June 2017, the United States government issued a formal apology to the Aleut people, as many from other islands died after being evacuated to squalid Southeast Alaskan camps, following Japan's attacks on the Aleutian Islands.
+Beginning in 1988, the United States government also gave financial reparations to families.
+The Japanese government have currently never issued a formal apology for the Aleuts who were taken to the prison camp in Hokkaido.